shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: Secure Access to Private Resources</summary>

-In this step, we will launch a public EC2 instance that acts as a Bastion Host.
-It will allow us to securely connect to and manage our private instances without exposing them directly to the internet.
+In this step, we configure a **Bastion Host** (public EC2 instance) to securely access and manage private instances:
-Theory: Secure Access to Private Resources
-In a secure cloud architecture, resources like our application servers and databases are placed in a private subnet to shield them from direct public access.
-While this is great for security, it presents a challenge for administrators who need to connect to these instances for maintenance or debugging.
-This is where a Bastion Host comes in.
+• Private servers (application servers, databases) stay isolated in private subnets.
+• A **Bastion Host** in the public subnet acts as the single secure entry point.
+• Administrators first connect to the Bastion Host, then securely tunnel into private resources.

+---

+#### Detailed Explanation

+**Private Subnets and Security**
+Private subnets ensure that sensitive resources (like application servers and RDS databases) are not directly exposed to the internet.
+This strengthens security but creates the challenge of how administrators can access these instances when needed.

+**Bastion Host (Jump Server)**
-A Bastion Host is a dedicated, hardened EC2 instance located in a public subnet.
-It acts as a jump server or a single point of entry into our private network.
-Instead of opening up SSH (port 22) access from the internet to every single private instance, we only open it to the Bastion Host.
-This significantly reduces the attack surface and provides a centralized, monitored access point.
+A Bastion Host is a hardened EC2 instance in a **public subnet** with controlled SSH (port 22) access.
-The process is simple and secure: an administrator first connects to the Bastion Host via SSH, and from there, establishes a second, internal SSH connection to the desired private instance.
-This creates a secure "tunnel" that allows for management without compromising the security of our private resources.
+- It serves as the only externally accessible point for administrators.
+- From the Bastion Host, admins can securely "jump" into private instances via SSH.
+- This minimizes the attack surface by avoiding direct internet access to all private instances.

+**Workflow**
+1. Administrator connects to the Bastion Host over SSH.
+2. From the Bastion Host, the administrator initiates a second SSH session into the target private instance.
+3. This setup forms a secure, controlled tunnel for managing private resources.

+---

+✅ Using a Bastion Host provides **centralized, auditable, and secure access** to private infrastructure while keeping critical resources hidden from the public internet.

 </details>